yosefk/checkedthreads/README.md

 * Globals prefixed with g_ct/g_ctx; no static variables (all are extern).
 * Indentation: 1TBS, 4 spaces per level, no hard tabs.
 * Everything is lowercase, underscore_separated.
 Macros mostly UPPERCASE.
+* Valgrind tool code (at valgrind/) should use Valgrind style.
 * Style isn't that important.